Table of Contents Hide

 - There are deep grooves on the chewing surface of the molar teeth

 - Teeth are at risk of decay

-Dental sealants or fissure sealant can be used for both milk (baby) and permanent teeth.
+Dental sealants or fissure sealants can be used for both milk (baby) and permanent teeth.
 Mostly it is applied to permanent teeth and it is just used with molar teeth.

-Remember this tip that the first primary molar teeth appear when the child is 6 years old and the second ones around 12.
+Remember that the first primary molar teeth appear when the child is 6 years old and the second ones around 12.
 Before tooth decay begins, do it for your loved ones.

-How fissure sealant are applied to the children’s’ teeth?
+How fissure sealants are applied to the children’s teeth?

 - After locating the decayed parts or later possibilities of decay, the teeth are dried.

-- It is necessary to put a gel-like liquid over the surface of the teeth for better applying the sealant on the chewing surface of the teeth.
+- It is necessary to put a gel-like liquid over the surface of the teeth to better apply the sealant to the chewing surface of the teeth.
 This gel, which is called HA acid, can fit the sealant well on the teeth.

 - The gel will do its job.
 Teeth are again rinsed and dried.

-- Depending on the surface of teeth, a thin sticky material is used to bond the sealants
+- Depending on the surface of teeth, thin sticky material is used to bond the sealants

 - In the next step, the sealants are directly applied to the chewing surface of each tooth